yxjdarren/yxjdarren.github.io/index.md

 ## About Me

-I am currently an Associate Professor at the Faculty of Information Engineering and Automation, Kunming University of Science and Technology.

-I received my Ph.D. degree in 2025 from the College of Intelligence and Computing, Tianjin University (TJU), under the supervision of Prof. Pengfei Zhu （朱鹏飞）, Prof. Qinghua Hu （胡清华）, and Assoc.
-Prof. Yu Wang （王煜）.
+Xinjie Yao is an Associate Professor with the Faculty of Information Engineering and Automation at Kunming University of Science and Technology.
+He received his Ph.D. in 2025 from the College of Intelligence and Computing, Tianjin University (TJU), under the supervision of Prof. Pengfei Zhu (朱鹏飞), Prof. Qinghua Hu (胡清华), and Assoc.
+Prof. Yu Wang (王煜).
+His research has led to over 20 publications, including multiple papers in premier venues such as ICML, NeurIPS, AAAI, IJCV, IEEE TMM, and IEEE TCYB.
+His work focuses on end-to-end automated research systems (AI4R) and the advancement of intelligent unmanned systems, particularly toward enabling scalable and practical applications in low-altitude environments.

-Prior to that, I obtained my B.Sc. degree and M.Sc. degree from North China Electric Power University (NCEPU) and China University of Petroleum (East China) (UPC) in 2018 and 2021, respectively.
+## Education

+- Sept.2021 - Nov.2025, College of Intelligence and Computing, Tianjin University
+- Sept.2015 - Jun.2021, College of Computer Science and Technology, China University of Petroleum (East China)
+- Sept.2014 - Jun.2018, Department of Computer, North China Electric Power University (NCEPU)

 ## Research Interests

 - **AI4R**
+- **AI4S**
 - **Socialized Learning**
 - **Continual Learning**
 - **Multi-View Learning**

+## Prospective Students
+I am looking for highly self-motivated students.
+If you are interested, please feel free to send me your resume and academic transcript via email.

 ## News

 - **[2026-03]** "DROC: Open-Set Semi-Supervised Learning for Robust Perception in High-Dimensional Visual Systems" has been accepted by International Conference on Multimedia and Expo (ICME, CCF-B).
 - **[2025-09]** "Graphs Help Graphs: Multi-Agent Graph Socialized Learning" has been accepted by conference on Neural Information Processing Systems (NeurIPS, CCF-A).
+- **[2025-07]** "Failure Analysis and Corrosion Prediction of Scratch-Coated Steel Plate in Marine Atmosphere Using Semantic Segmentation and Temporal Prediction" has been accepted by Engineering Failure Analysis (EFA, 中科院二区期刊，JCR Q1，IF=5.7).
 - **[2025-06]** "Visible-Thermal Cross-Modality Class-Incremental Learning" has been accepted by Expert Systems With Applications (ESWA, CCF-C, 中科院一区Top期刊, JCR Q1, IF=7.55).
 - **[2025-05]** "Socialized Coevolution: Advancing a Better World through Cross-Task Collaboration" has been accepted by International Conference on Machine Learning (ICML, CCF-A).
 - **[2024-12]** "Zero-Shot Learning in Industrial Scenarios: New Large-Scale Benchmark, Challenges and Baseline" has been accepted by AAAI Conference on Artificial Intelligence (AAAI, CCF-A).